-There are 28 bidirectional input/output lines labeled from PA to PD, which are mapped to the data memory of [12H], [14H], [16H], [18H] respectively.
+There are 12 bidirectional input/output lines labeled from PA, which are mapped to the data memory of [12H], [14H] respectively.
 All these I/O ports can be used for input and output operations.
-For input operation, these ports are non-latching, that is, the inputs must be ready at the T2 rising edge of instruction MOV A,[m] (m=12H, 14H, 16H or 18H).
+For input operation, these ports are non-latching, that is, the inputs must be ready at the T2 rising edge of instruction "MOV A,[m]" (m=12H, 14H).
 For output operation, all data is latched and remains unchanged until the output latch is rewritten.

-Each I/O line has its own control register (PAC, PBC, PCC, PDC) to control the input/output configuration.
+Each I/O line has its own control register (PAC, PBC) to control the input/output configuration.
 With this control register, CMOS output or Schmitt Trigger input with or without pull-high resistor (mask option) structures can be reconfigured dynamically under software control.
 To function as an input, the corresponding latch of the control register must write a "1".
 The pull-high resistance will exhibit automatically if the pull-high option is selected.
 The input source also depends on the control register.
 If the control register bit is "1", input will read the pad state.
 If the control register bit is "0", the contents of the latches will move to the internal bus.
 The latter is possible in "read-modify-write" instruction.
 For output function, CMOS is the only configuration.
-These control registers are mapped to locations 13H, 15H, 17H and 19H).
+These control registers are mapped to locations 13H and 15H).

 After a chip reset, these input/output lines remain at high levels or floating (mask option).
-Each bit of these input/output latches can be set or cleared by the SET [m].i or CLR [m].i (m=12H, 14H, 16H or 18H) instruction.
+Each bit of these input/output latches can be set or cleared by the "SET [m].i" or "CLR [m].i" (m=12H or 14H) instruction.

 Some instructions first input data and then follow the output operations.
-For example, the SET [m].i, CLR [m].i, CPL [m] and CPLA [m] instructions read the entire port states into the CPU, execute the defined operations (bit-operation), and then write the results back to the latches or the accumulator.
+For example, the "SET [m].i", "CLR [m].i", "CPL [m]" and "CPLA [m]" instructions read the entire port states into the CPU, execute the defined operations (bit-operation), and then write the results back to the latches or the accumulator.